CoreMedia/content-hub-adapter-bynder/docs/editorial-quick-start.md

 ![Asset Import](images/editorial/editorial-documentation_4.png)

+The name of the newly created CoreMedia document will equal the asset's name.

 Keep in mind that certain requirements on the connected Bynder account need to be met to allow download of full-size images to transfer them to the CoreMedia repository.
 See <https://bynder.docs.apiary.io/#reference/download/download-operations/retrieve-asset-download-location>.
 You may need to contact Bynder support to clarify settings for your Bynder account (refer to previous documentation URL for requirements when contacting Bynder support).

 ### Search